Jessicashinjo/python-milestones/01-foundations/resources/FND_10_OOP.md

         self.speed = self.speed + (0.2 * self.legs)
 ```

-In Python, you use the `super()` method, which allows a derived class to invoke the corresponding method in the parent class, possibly modifying its inputs or outputs before returning.
+In Python, you can use the `super()` method, which allows a derived class to invoke the corresponding method in the parent class, possibly modifying its inputs or outputs before returning.

 ```python
 class Animal: